nasa/eo-metadata-tools/CMR/python/README.md

 # CMR Python Wrapper

-A wrapper for https://github.com/nasa/Common-Metadata-Repository/ in python
+A wrapper for [github.com/nasa/Common-Metadata-Repository][git_cmr] in python

 ## Assumptions

 1. Python 3.2 or better.
 2. Can access [cmr.earthdata.nasa.gov][cmr]
-3. Optional: an account on [urs.earthdata.nasa.gov][urs]
+3. Optional: an account on [urs.earthdata.nasa.gov][edl]
+4. Third party libraries are not to be used unless absolutely necessary (none as of now)

 ## Styles